 The Student Financial Services office will set up a billing account for each student.
 Charges and credits for each semester will be added to the student account as they are received.
 For example, when the student pays an enrollment deposit, it is reflected on their student billing account.
 When the student registers for classes, the tuition charges are added to the billing account.
 If the student signs a housing contract to live on campus and purchase a meal plan, room and board charges will be added to the student billing account.
 Personal expenses and transportation estimates discussed in the Cost of Attendance section above are not billed to the student account.

 Once a student has accepted his or her financial aid award offer and completed other requirements such as Direct Loan Entrance Counseling and a Master Promissory Note, financial aid will be reflected on the student billing account as “authorized or memoed aid”.
 Financial aid is not applied to the student account until the second week of each semester – after the “drop and add” class registration period has expired.

 If the student does not have sufficient financial aid to cover the charges on their billing account, they will be billed for the difference.
-If the student has excess financial aid, then Business Operations will refund the excess aid to the student.
+If the student has excess financial aid, then Student Financial Services will refund the excess aid to the student.
 This typically occurs approximately two weeks after the beginning of each semester, provided the student enrolls and completes all of their financial aid requirements timely.

-For more information regarding billing and payments, please visit the Business Operations website.
+For more information regarding billing and payments, please visit the Student Financial Services website.